Aboard89/Aboard89/README.md

 # Welcome to My GitHub Profile! 🌅

 ### 💫 About Me:
 Hello, I'm Alex Boardman.
 Combining a deep passion for cloud computing, data science, and AI, I specialize in leveraging advanced technologies to transform organizations.
-With an extensive background at AWS and a fresh diploma in Data Science from BrainStation, I am skilled in deploying AWS solutions, developing data-driven strategies, and enhancing decision-making processes.
+With 10+ years experience at Amazon/AWS and a fresh diploma in Data Science from BrainStation, I am skilled in deploying AWS solutions, developing data-driven strategies, and enhancing decision-making processes.
 My technical proficiency spans SQL, Python, R, and various AI frameworks, enabling me to lead projects that integrate cutting-edge technologies to drive innovation and efficiency.

 ### 🌱 I'm currently:
 - Based in London, UK.